AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 <img src="IV drip.png">

 **Figure 6:** The IV drip system that was implemented by Fall 2018 team.
-IV drip chamber was connected to coagulant constant head tank and flowed into flocculator
+IV drip chamber was connected to coagulant constant head tank and flowed into flocculator.

 When the system would be run under the previous set-up, hydrostatic pressure from the flocculator could drive water into the drip chamber, filling it completely by the time the system was restarted.
 This resulted in the team having to consistently flush out the chamber, however, this led to air being introduced into the tubing and stopping flow within the system, entirely [(Pang et al., 2018)](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Fluoride_Grav_Fall2018_Report.md).